nikhil478/auth-coin/README.md

 ### Approach Overview:

 The protocol concept is similar to embedding the `<sig>` of the issuer’s private key into each child UTXO’s locking script.
 This approach effectively treats the issuer’s private key as a unique off-chain smart contract, which can be authorized using a ledger.
 Ultimately, the idea is to use cryptography and the ledger for authorization, as opposed to relying solely on op-scripts and the ledger.

+The entire concept will be open source, allowing anyone to integrate it.
+For any inquiries or questions, feel free to reach out at nikhilmatta10@gmail.com.